On the complexity of the optimal transport problem with graph-structured cost: Discussion of results

+We consider a class of tree-structured MOT problems, which contains many MOT applications of interest. \begin{defn} Given a sequence of tree-structured MOT problems, where the number of nodes go to infinity, we call the sequence of such problems balanced if there is a constant $c$ such that $|\Gamma| \RC \le c\|\bC\|_\infty$. \end{defn} Many MOT problems that arise in practice are balanced, see \jiao{Section \ref{sec:balanced_tree}} for a number of examples.
+From Theorem~\ref{thm:opercomplexity} it follows that Algorithm~\ref{algo:complete} finds an $\epsilon$-approximate solution to balanced MOT problem \eqref{eq:unregu mot} in $T$ operations, where

+This lets us compare our result with the bound for general MOT problems in \citet{lin2019complexity} without acceleration, which is given by $ \mathcal{ O} \left( m^3 n^{m} \|\bC\|_\infty^2 \log(n)\epsilon^{-2} \right)$.
+Moreover, when the MOT problem on the junction tree is balanced, by a similar argumentation the expectation bound in Theorem~\ref{thm:general_complexity} can be given by

+In case the underlying graph is fully connected and not balanced we have $\bar d(\mathcal{T})=2$, $w(G)=m-1$ and $R=\|\bC\|_\infty$ in Theorem~\ref{thm:general_average_dist}.
+In fact, in this case our algorithm does not exploit any graph structures, and thus the complexity is the same for general cost tensors that do not decouple into pairwise terms as in \eqref{eq:C_graph}.
+Thus, the complexity of Algorithm~\ref{algo:complete} for general MOT problems matches the bound for general MOT problems in \cite{lin2019complexity}.

-\begin{remark} Consider the barycenter problem introduced in Example~\ref{exa: barycenter}.
+Consider the barycenter problem introduced in Example~\ref{exa: barycenter}.
 This problem is a MOT problem \eqref{eq:unregu mot} with underlying graph as illustrated in Figure~\ref{fig:barycenter_graph}.
 Here, $d(G)=2$, $|\Gamma|=L$, and $m=L+1$.
 Moreover, by \eqref{eq:barycentercost}, we have $ \RC = \frac{1}{L} \|C\|_\infty $.
 Thus, Algorithm~\ref{algo:complete} is expected to return an $\epsilon-$approximate solution to problem \ref{eq:barycenter_pairwise} in $\mathcal{O}( L n^2 \|C\|_\infty^2 \log(n)\epsilon^{-2} )$.
 This coincides with the best known bound for the barycenter problem \citep{kroshnin2019complexity,lin2020fixedsupport} without acceleration.
-We also point out that the regularizer used in the Wasserstein barycenter literature is different from ours: one is pairwise regularization and one is regularization over the full tensor $\bB$.
-For more details on this comparison, see \citet{haasler2020tree}[Section 5]. \end{remark}
+In fact, the argument can be extended to the case of non-uniform weights in the barycenter problem \eqref{eq:barycenter_pairwise}, see \jiao{Section \ref{sec:barycenter_nonuniform}.} We also point out that the regularizer used in the Wasserstein barycenter literature is different from ours: one is pairwise regularization and one is regularization over the full tensor $\bB$.
+For more details on this comparison, see \citet{haasler2020tree}[Section 5].